 Many of us only think about car maintenance when things go wrong and repairs are needed.
-But by being proactive and following basic car care practices, it’s possible to save yourself time, money, and headaches by decreasing the odds you’ll have to deal with a breakdown.
+But by being proactive and following basic car care tips, it’s possible to save yourself time, money, and headaches by decreasing the odds you’ll have to deal with a breakdown.
 You might also extend your vehicle’s life by a few years!
-So if you’re trying to hit the 200,000-mile mark (or if you already have and want to keep your car in good shape), here are some useful pointers to keep your car running like a fine-tuned machine.
+So, if you’re trying to hit the 200,000-mile mark (or if you already have and want to keep your car in good shape), here are some general car maintenance tips to keep your vehicle running like a fine-tuned machine.

 First thing’s first: wash your car.
-Dirt, grime, and salt from icy roads can do damage to your car’s paint and corrode the undercarriage.
-Routinely washing away any unwanted substances will make your car look better and can keep it in good shape.
+Dirt, grime, and salt from icy roads can damage your car’s paint and corrode the undercarriage.
+Routinely washing away unwanted substances will make your vehicle look better and help keep it in good shape.

 It’s a simple step that can go a long way in helping to protect your car’s exterior.
 A few extra minutes after a carwash can keep your car looking much younger than it really is.

 3. Clean, protect, and refresh your floor mats.

 Your car’s floor mats can only handle so many rain-soaked boots and muddy shoes.
 Protect them with a protector spray or clear vinyl mats to keep them looking new.
 However, when they still look dirty after a good cleaning with soapy water or carpet cleaner and need replacing, buy new ones or make your own.
 To DIY, watch the video above that explains how to cut cheap carpet scraps to fit your car’s floor.